 This program will enable the trainee after completion to seek a hepatologist position in inpatient/outpatient settings.
 In addition, this fellowship will be well suited for those who wish to strengthen their credentials to pursue the ACGME-accredited GI fellowship.

-Please send an email to firstname.lastname@example.org indicating your intention to apply to the Hepatology Fellowship, and you will be emailed a link from Box.com so that you can upload your documents.
+Please send an email to firstname.lastname@example.org indicating your intention to apply to the Hepatology Fellowship and you will be emailed a link.

 The Division of Hepatology typically offers one position yearly into our non-accredited one year Hepatology fellowship program.
 We will be accepting applications for the next fellowship positions beginning September 1 and our deadline will be December 15.
 Selected candidates will be invited for virtual interviews in January to meet our faculty and fellows, and to view the program first-hand.